 The SMM Group has set "a company where all employees can take a vibrant and active part" as a key component of its "Vision for 2030," and aims to be a company that respects the humanity of each and every employee, and where employees feel pride, motivation, and joy in work, as well as a company that provides each and every employee with opportunities to improve his/her capabilities, and grows together with employees.
-Among our specific initiatives, we established a new "Work-Life Support Desk" in April 2021 which handles consultations and helps resolve issues in a wide range of areas including human rights and harassment, workplace relations, balancing work with childcare and nursing care, and career counseling.
-18 consultations were responded to in fiscal 2022.
-For information on our other initiatives, refer to the Company's Sustainability Report below.
+We believe that autonomous growth by every employee will lead to sustainable growth for our Group.
+In order to build a new business model and adapt to a changing business environment, we provide all employees with opportunities to improve their capabilities and are developing human resources who can steadily execute on growth strategies.
+Our specific initiatives are outlined below.